 The good news?
 Eritrea's 1997 constitution allowed for political parties for the first time since the country achieved independence.
 The bad news?
 Not only was the constitution not implemented, but the 2001 elections that were to take place in spite of this legislative blooper never occurred, due to Ethiopia's occupation of Eritrean land, which constituted a technicality that rendered this particular law obsolete.

 Indeed, one man has ruled over Eritrea for its entire 23 years of modern existence: Isaias Afwerki, who represents the only political party that's currently legal in Eritrea, the People's Front for Democracy and Justice.
-In other words, he's a dictator without having that title.
+In other words, he's a dictator without having that title, which endangers not only citizens, but calls Eritrea tourism safety into question.

 That Whole Tourist Killing Thing